-\textbf{Emergent object category information.} It has been shown that natural object categories are an emergent property of mental embeddings derived from human similarity judgments \cite{hebart2020revealing,josephs2023dimensions}.
-To examine whether mental embeddings derived from LLM and MLLM show any emergent object category similarity structure, we used 18 unique high-level categories identified in the THINGS database \cite{hebart2019things} and used a cross-validated nearest-centroid classifier to predict category membership for each of the 1,112 objects of these categories (see Methods).
+Natural object categories emerge from mental embeddings derived from human similarity judgments \cite{hebart2020revealing,josephs2023dimensions}.
+To assess whether embeddings from LLM and MLLM also show emergent category structures, we used 18 high-level categories from the THINGS database \cite{hebart2019things} and applied a cross-validated nearest-centroid classifier to predict the category membership for each of the 1,112 objects of these categories (see Methods).